Uniforms of the Italian Armed Forces: Historical uniforms

 Historical uniforms are used in military schools, the military academy, NCO schools and some regiments.
 They recall the light blue uniforms of the Savoy army.
 The Armed Force's choice of headgear is the beret, used since the 1980s (adapted from the side cap), and is the most worn headdress by Italian troops.
 Each color or model has an historical reason and it also exists in a female version.
 The ribbon on the cylindrical part of the headgear differs for officers.

 Grey-green

 Italian military troops adopted the grey-green uniform prior to WWI in 1908.
-It was Luigi Brioschi, president of the Milanese section of the C.A.I.
-(Italian Alpine Club) in 1905 who presented a combat uniform more suitable for modern war, replacing the showy uniforms of the Royal Sardinian Army.
+Luigi Brioschi, president of the Milanese section of the C.A.I.
+(Italian Alpine Club) in 1905, presented a combat uniform more suitable for modern war, replacing the showy uniforms of the Royal Sardinian Army.
 Brioschi demonstrated the benefits of his grey green uniform on painted targets set out at varying distances, and so the project was financed and uniforms in his "Grigioverde" were adopted December 4, 1908.
 Grey-green uniforms have been utilized for forty years, including in the two World Wars.
 Nowadays they are a symbol for the Army and some Army Corps still currently use them for special occasions.